DataDog/datadog-lambda-java/README.md

 ### DD_LOG_LEVEL

-How much logging datadog-lambda-layer-js should do.
+How much logging datadog-lambda-java should do.
 Set this to "debug" for extensive logs.

 ### DD_ENHANCED_METRICS